edur19/Caspstone-Project/README.md

 # Caspstone-Project
-This is a project realized in the IBM Professional Certificate
+This is a project realized in the IBM Data Sciences Professional Certificate